 Going to sixth-form college to study art, finally freed from school uniform, I couldn’t wait to experiment with cool outfits in bright colours – but there didn’t seem to be anything in my size.
 Every trip to the shops ended with the humiliation of handing back a pile of clothes to the changing-room assistant, with a mumbled, ‘They don’t fit’.
 I started shopping online, buying maternity tops long enough to cover my bum and wearing them with dark, size-22 jeans.
 And I got into the habit of laying out the next day’s clothes before going to bed, so I didn’t have a meltdown in the morning when I rifled through a wardrobe that didn’t inspire me.

-I didn’t believe I had the power in me to change the way I was eating.
+I didn’t believe I had the power to change the way I was eating.
 I’d have my packed lunch of ham sandwiches, crisps and a cereal bar, then have chips from the college canteen and stop off to buy a big bag of crisps before going home.
 Then, when I got home, even though I didn’t feel hungry, I’d head to the snack cupboard before dinner.
 When friends suggested going swimming or to the beach, I’d make excuses, horrified by the idea of being seen in a bikini or a sundress.
 I didn’t even like putting my hair up because it exposed my face.

 Then Mum and her friend decided to join Slimming World and asked if I wanted to go with them.
 I wasn’t sure about it at all – to be honest, I was put off by the idea that I’d probably be the youngest one there.
 But I desperately wanted to lose weight, and told myself that feeling a bit out of place was a risk worth taking.
 As my Consultant, Kelly, welcomed us into the group, it was very different to what I’d expected.